Table of Contents Show

 LLC’s come with many protections and benefits that make them very appealing to foreign investors.
 One of their major advantages is that when the property is sold, its title is transferred to the LLC—allowing you to avoid any taxes on the sale.
 Other advantages of an LLC include protections against disclosures, which can help protect your other assets in case of any legal dispute.

 Assemble an A-TeamAssemble an A-Team

 Any property purchase involves many complexities, which is more so for foreign buyers.
-To make sure things go smoothly, you’ll need a good team to help you through every step of the process.
+To make sure things go smoothly, you’ll need a good team to help you through every process step.
 This team will include a real estate broker, an accountant, a tax advisor, a real estate attorney, a mortgage broker, and perhaps a contractor if you think you’ll be doing some renovating.
 If you don’t know where to start, schedule a meeting with a Buyer’s Agent today.
 They can provide you with a list of professionals in the industry that they can vouch for.
 Also, walk you through the entire buying process and answer any questions you might have.
 Great things start with small steps, and purchasing a home in NYC is no different.

 Any successful property acquisition involves two distinct phases—the first, initial planning, and the second, finding and buying.

 Planning to Buy in New York CityPlanning to Buy in New York City